gbevin/ReceiveMIDI/README.md

 ## SendMIDI compatibility

-The output of the ReceiveMIDI tool is compatible with the SendMIDI tools, allowing you to store MIDI message sequences and play them back later.
-By using Unix-style pipes on the command-line, it's even possible to chain the receivemidi and sendmidi commands in order to redirect MIDI messages.
+The output of the ReceiveMIDI tool is compatible with the SendMIDI tool, allowing you to store MIDI message sequences and play them back later.
+By using Unix-style pipes on the command-line, it's even possible to chain the receivemidi and sendmidi commands in order to forward MIDI messages.

+SendMIDI can be downloaded from https://github.com/gbevin/SendMIDI